cosmiconfig/cosmiconfig/README.md

 ##### format

-Type: `string`
+Type: `'json' | 'yaml' | 'js'`

 The expected file format for the config loaded from `configPath`.
-Can be one of `'json' | 'yaml' | 'js'`.

-If not specified, cosmiconfig will try to infer the format using the extension name(if it has one).
+If not specified, cosmiconfig will try to infer the format using the extension name (if it has one).
-In the event that the file does not have an extension, cosmiconfig will try to parse it as a JSON, YAML, or JS file.
+In the event that the file does not have an extension or the extension is unrecognized, cosmiconfig will try to parse it as a JSON, YAML, or JS file.

 ### Instance methods (on `explorer`)